Babatunde Fashola: Other achievements

-Eight hundred road contracts had been signed, he said.
+Eight hundred road contracts have been signed, he said.
 Currently, 13,000 km of roads are being rehabilitated and 37 bridges are being built.

-In the process, he says its budget has been slashed from 260 billion naira in 2015 (€1.17 billion at the time) to 234 billion naira in 2021 (€491 million).
+In the process, he says its budget has been slashed from 260 billion naira in 2015 ($1.3 billion in 2015) to 234 billion naira in 2021 ($561.6 million in 2021).
 According to Fashola, "We are now doing a lot more with less resources."

 Evaluation

 Across party lines, Fashola is mostly valued for his expertise.
 However, in later years, he would become more absent from the public scene, skipping voting which was held at the Lagos polling unit near where he resided in both the 2021 and 2025 Lagos LG elections.

 Personal life

 Fashola is married to Abimbola Fashola.
 They have two children.

 Legacy

 The railway station in the Agege area of Lagos is named after Babatunde Fashola.